 - If the grant represents 25% or more of the project budget, credit will be above-the-line.

-- Grantees agree to offer SFFILM a “first look” and first right of refusal for the potential Bay Area premiere only at SFFILM Festival and/or other SFFILM exhibition venues.
+- Grant recipients agree to offer SFFILM a “first look” and first right of refusal—only for the Bay Area premiere—at SFFILM Festival and/or other SFFILM exhibition venues.

 - While we encourage grantees to apply to the SFFILM Festival, and other SFFILM Makers grant, fellowship and residency programs, winning a Westridge grant does not guarantee acceptance into any of the aforementioned programs.

 - Grantee agrees to submit progress reports detailing how the funds were spent, and a new work sample.
 The first report will be due three months into the grant period.
 The second report will be due six months into the grant period.